Use OCI Cloud Controller Manager on Oracle Cloud Native Environment

 kubernetes ClusterIP 10.96.0.1 <none> 443/TCP 11m

-2. Using the browser on the Luna Desktop, open a new tab.
+2. Using a browser, open a new tab.

 3. Enter the value returned in the EXTERNAL-IP column and press Enter.